ramiz76/house-of-plants/README.md

 - Activate venv
 - Run `pip install -r requirements.txt`
 - Create .env file, containing environment variables
+- Create a local database with psql
+- Run the schema file with psql to create tables in the local db
 - Run pipeline.py to manually run once

 ## Setup - Cloud

+As above with a few differences:

+- Terraform apply to create cloud resources
-- As above, use cron to run main.py / pipeline.py / sh script every minute
+- Use cron to run main.py / pipeline.py / sh script every minute
+- Run schema file to set up tables on cloud db

 ## Assumptions we've made